.gear-block { border: 1px solid #ddd; padding: 20px; border-radius: 8px; margin: 30px 0; background: #fafafa; }

 DSC Radio and MMSI

-In the UK, Maritime Mobile Service Identity (MMSI) numbers are assigned as a part of the ship's radio licensing procedure.
-These nine digits number are used to uniquely identify a radio station, acting like a digital fingerprint for your vessel.
+To use a DSC radio, your vessel needs a Maritime Mobile Service Identity (MMSI) number.
+These nine-digit numbers are used to uniquely identify a radio station, acting like a digital fingerprint for your vessel.

-The MMSI number has a standard format and identifies the type of station, country of registration and vessel identity, and can be programmed into a DSC equipped VHF radio just like entering a number into a mobile phone.
-It's paramount to ensure your MMSI is correctly programmed and registered, as this is the key identifier in any DSC transmission, especially distress alerts.
+The MMSI number has a standard format and identifies the type of station, country of registration and vessel identity.
+It can be programmed into a DSC equipped VHF radio just like entering a number into a mobile phone.
+It is paramount to ensure your MMSI is correctly programmed and registered, as this is the key identifier in any DSC transmission, especially distress alerts.
 Keeping this information up-to-date is also essential.

-Alternatively, groups of MMSI's can be programmed in, effectively creating a net to which communal broadcasts can be made.
-This is particularly useful for organized events or fleets.
+Alternatively, groups of MMSIs can be programmed in, effectively creating a net to which communal broadcasts can be made.
+This is particularly useful for organised events or fleets.

 How to Set Up a DSC Radio